 The cost is a little steep for what it is, however it is an interesting insight into provisions that were made during WWII and the cold war.
 The guides are knowledgeable and all volunteers so hats off to them, but you can feel that it's not that professional, they do what they can with what they have, most areas are similar and it will be nice if they can recreate and restore some of it to look something like it would have when it was operational.
 At the moment it's more of a series are similar looking tunnels and some interesting history.

 Good tours and interesting Place if your interested in WWII Shadow-factory history ,be sure to book through their Facebook page.
+Most of the historical items have been removed but they are starting to put a museum together.

 It has been four years since my last visit, WOW!
 What a transformation.
 They have worked so hard making a go of this place.
 If you get chance to go, please do, wwll worth a look.
 Jo was our guide, she is fab.
 Mike and Russ are very welcoming 🥰 …